Collin County, Texas: Religion

+The United States Census Bureau estimated that in 2023, Collin County’s population was 1,195,359.
+It was also estimated that the county was 16.1% Hispanic or Latino, 49.9% NH White, 11.5% NH Black, 19.5% NH Asian, 0.4% NH Native American, 0.1% NH Pacific Islander, 2.6% NH Multiracial.

 Government, courts, and politics

 Government

 Collin County, like all counties in Texas, is governed by a Commissioners Court.
 The court is chaired by a county judge (equivalent to a county executive in other states) who is elected county-wide, and four commissioners who are elected by the voters in each of four precincts.